craftingcity/The-Known-World/World Notes/Underdark/Locations & Holdings/Heilich-Muwwoq.md

 #### Da'Heggun Mines
 Both the mines are equipped with powerful machinery that drills into the depths of iron and silver ores here.

+Smithies collect around the outsides of the mines; the ore is processed quickly.

 ##### Northern
 Iron.